○ Evaluation matrix question

-You add the matrix question to a content library.
+You add the evaluation matrix question to a content library.
 How to do this and how to create a folder structure can been read in this article: 'Scenario: How do I easily create content?'.

 Question type: Enquete

 With a matrix question with the type 'Enquete', you can create a default question list.

 Put the general question text in the question input field.
 You can add complementary media to the question.

 Fill in the standard answers that the learners can choose from.
 All subquestions added to this matrix question, will have the same answer posibilities.

 You can add extra answer posibilities by clicking on + Answer.

 In the subquestions you add the questions the learner has to give answer to.
 You can add extra subquestions by clicking on + Subquestion.

 This is the result when you test the question: